-The Office of Institutional Effectiveness is responsible for providing data, information and analysis for all areas of the college in support of planning, decision-making and reporting.
+The Office of Institutional Research is responsible for providing data, information and analysis for all areas of the college in support of planning, decision-making and reporting.
 We are the place for official data and information about Cochise College.
 Our duties include:

 - – Maintaining information on peer institutions and external data sources